 A common misconception about SOPs is that they restrict resourcefulness and make work monotonous.
 But it’s quite the opposite.
 Once SOPs are in place, you’ll most likely find that people are more inclined to share their input on the current state of affairs, and you’ll see more suggestions for improvements from employees across the board.

-DOWNLOAD How to Guide: Leader standard work for executive leadership to find out how implementing standard work practices can improve efficiency and drive financial results.
+DOWNLOAD How to Guide: Leader standard work for executive leadership to find out how standard work can help deliver superior financial results.